xiaopv/xiaopv.github.io/_teaching/2025-spring-mat351.md

 ## Homework

+  * Apr.
+10
+    * Complete Problem 121 to Corollary 126.
+    * Please complete the study guide, and feel free to bring it to class.
+We can discuss some of the questions if there are time left.

   * Learning Objectives for Exam 2:
    * Be able to find the area of a polygon region on a plane.
    * Be able to do elementary straight-compass construction (second half of the course, from Theorem 48 to Problem 131, 2 questions).